talhafayyaz123/medium-blog/docs/cli.md

 5. **Add to DTO?**: You will be prompted with another confirmation asking whether the property should be added to the DTO (Data Transfer Object).
 If you select "Yes", the system will include the new property in the DTO.

 After the property is created, please check the DTO files and add the relevant imports.
 Otherwise, the file will have errors.

+6. **Property Example**: You will be asked to provide the property example(eg:test@gmail.com).
+This field is also required, and the input will be validated to ensure it's not empty.

 ### Generate a basic structure for raw queries